realworldocaml/book/en/files-modules-and-programs.md

 evaluated at startup, and so in some sense the full codebase is one big `main` function.

+The idiom of writing `let () =` may seem a bit odd, but it has a purpose.
+The let binding here is a pattern-match to a value of type `unit`, which is there to ensure that the expression on the right-hand side returns `unit`, as is common for functions that operate primarily by side-effect.

 </note>

 If we weren't using Core or any other external libraries, we could